-A: No XSCF-LAN IP address is assigned by default for the IP addresses.
+A: No IP address is assigned by default.
 For details on XSCF-LAN IP addresses, see "3.9.2 Understanding the XSCF Network Interfaces."

 Q: Is a default IP address assigned for SSCP?

 A: An IP address is assigned by default.
 For the default SSCP IP address, see "3.9.5 Understanding the IP Addresses that are Set with SSCP."
 If the default IP address may affect the user LAN environment, change it.